Enemies in the Garden

 Ants (family Formicidae)

-Ants are such a ubiquitous part of our fauna today that it’s hard to believe they were absent from Hawai‘i prior to human colonization.
+Ants are such a ubiquitous part of our fauna today that it’s hard to believe they were absent from Hawai‘i before human colonization.
 Yet, entomologists tell us, “Hawaii is one of the few places on Earth believed to harbor no native ant species.”
 Today, over 40 introduced ant species have become naturalized here (Krushelnycky, http://www.antweb.org/hawaii.jsp).
 The damage these invaders have caused to native arthropods, birds, and plants is immense (http://www.hear.org/ants/).
 While ants rarely harm native plants directly, indirectly, they disperse and protect harmful honeydew-producing insects such as aphids, mealybugs, and scale insects.

 After many unsuccessful attempts, I no longer try to eradicate ants from the native plant nurseries, gardens, and restoration sites I manage.
 Instead, I focus my efforts on controlling ant populations and minimizing the damage they cause.
 My greatest diligence is in the nursery where tiny seedlings and young plants are most vulnerable.
 There, I use numerous boric acid bait traps which I refill with a mixture of: ⅓ cup white sugar; 1 tablespoon boric acid; 1 cup warm water.
 Additionally, when spraying insecticides such as horticultural oil or acephate on pest-infested plants, I often extend the spray to nearby plants, trays, and nursery benches.
 My control of ants is most cautious and restricted within restoration sites where I could potentially harm both native and beneficial alien arthropods.
-To discourage any pest, including ants, from attacking a new planting for the first few months, I sprinkle about three tablespoons of granular, broad spectrum insecticide such as Spectracide Triazicide Insect Killer® or Ortho Bug B Gon Max Insect Killer® immediately around the base of the plant.
+To discourage any pest, including ants, from attacking a new planting for the first few months, I sprinkle about three tablespoons of granular, broad-spectrum insecticide such as Spectracide Triazicide Insect Killer® or Ortho Bug B Gon Max Insect Killer® immediately around the base of the plant.
 After that, I normally don’t combat ants or other pests unless I see a life-threatening situation such as root mealybugs with companion ants.
-I will, then, throughly spray the plant with a systemic insecticide and reapply the broad spectrum insecticide.
+I will, then, thoroughly spray the plant with a systemic insecticide and reapply the broad-spectrum insecticide.
 In the garden, I am more preemptive at controlling ants.
 In addition to the above restoration site actions, I will use either the granular insecticides mentioned above or a granular ant bait such as AMDRO Fire Ant Bait® to kill large ant colonies I see near or on my favorite plants.

 Aphids (superfamily Aphidoidea)